nayeonshin/job-search-in-flask/README.md

 # [Job Search in Flask](https://job-search-in-flask.herokuapp.com/)

 Job Search in Flask is a Stack Overflow job scraper and search in Flask.\
-I stopped maintaining this project on October 26, 2021. (i.e. The scraper will break once Stack Overflow people update their website.
+I stopped maintaining this project on October 26, 2021. (i.e. The scraper and search will break once Stack Overflow people update their website.

 ## Features